duanebyer/sidis/README.md

 ## Build

 The `sidis` library uses CMake for building.
-To get started quickly, run the following commands (on Linux):
+As part of the build process, the `cogapp` utility is used for code generation. `cogapp` can be installed through `pip` as `pip install cogapp`.

+Once `cogapp` is available, use CMake to build the project.
+On most Linux systems, this looks like:

 ```bash
 # Clone the project including submodules.